testcraftsman/testpool/docs/source/integration.rst

 Kibana 5.3
 **********

-A sample kibana dashboard which can be imported into Kibana is available at **/etc/testpool/kibana/dashboard-testpool.json**.
+A sample kibana dashboard with supporting visualization can be imported into Kibana.
+Content is available at:
+**/etc/testpool/kibana/dashboard-testpool.json**.